Steven-Boston/learning-notes/reading-102-3.md

    - 'git push origin main' sends the updates to the main branch of the origin
    - each step must precede the next, or the process will fail
    - it is helpful to run 'git status' between each step to verify status
+   - changes can be stored away for later use via 'git stash' and retrieved with 'git stash apply'